vibbits/nextflow-workshop/docs/nextflow/first_pipeline.md

 ---

-The final FastQC script is given in `fastqc.final.nf`.
+The final FastQC script is given in `fastqc_final.nf`.

 ## Quality filtering with `trimmomatic`